Unsure whether you should operate through an umbrella company or a limited company?

 You can then use succession planning to determine your ongoing level of involvement with the business in the future.

-Need help exploring your options before you make a decision?
+Need help exploring your options before you make a decision on whether to go with a umbrella company or a limited company?

 At Umbrella Tracker, we provide a UK comparison service that allows you to explore thousands of handpicked umbrella companies.